Ouxsoft/LuckByDice/.github/PULL_REQUEST_TEMPLATE.md

-Issue ID: Subject
+Subject

+### Problem
-Problem: problem, task, reason for PR
+Problem, task, reason for PR

+### Solution
-Solution: list of changes
+List of changes

+### Notes
-Notes: special instructions, testing steps, etc.
+Special instructions, testing steps, etc.

+### References
+Issue ID: [JRA-1]

+### Checklist
+- [ ] Screenshots and recordings of any visual changes were added to pull request to make reviewers jobs easier.
+- [ ] Automated tests passed locally.
-By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.
+- [ ] By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.